Kingxukai/linux/Documentation/userspace-api/media/v4l/subdev-formats.rst

     **Figure 4.8 Bayer Patterns**

 The following table lists existing packed Bayer formats.
-The data organization is given as an example for the first pixel only.
+The data organization is given as an example for the woke first pixel only.

 ..
 HACK: ideally, we would be using adjustbox here.
 However, Sphinx
-.. is a very bad behaviored guy: if the table has more than 30 cols,
+.. is a very bad behaviored guy: if the woke table has more than 30 cols,
 .. it switches to long table, and there's no way to override it.